saghm/Fluorine-Manager/README.md

 # Fluorine Manager

 Fluorine Manager an attempt at porting [MO2 (Mod Organizer 2)](https://github.com/ModOrganizer2/modorganizer) to linux with FUSE as the VFS system.
+A video guide for a quick setup can be found [here](https://youtu.be/yIZFUweb7v8).

 NOTE: This is primarily for my personal use but I will see about fixing issues if I can.
 I use Claude/Codex, if you don't like AI please don't use this application.
 I'm looking for feedback not hate.